 2. GLASS & METAL DRINKS CONTAINERS

-We therefore propose replacing plastic liquid containers with environmentally friendly glass, metal and waxed paper cartons.
+1. A requirement to replace plastic liquid containers with environmentally friendly glass, metal and/or waxed paper cartons.
 In other words retracing our footsteps, to the days before single use plastic.
-Some development of waxed cartons to replace the larger milk containers might be necessary, but is achievable.
+(Some development of waxed cartons to replace the larger milk containers might be necessary, but is achievable.)

 Once again, producers not voluntarily changing to protect the oceans will be identified and targeted, not making us many friends in the corporate world, but gelling with conservationists and ordinary people who care about the environment.
 Corporations need not see us as the enemy, where we are here to help and show examples of adaptation that works.

 We hope by this means, that where politicians have many conflicts of interest, blinding them and making them deaf, as to the voices of the many, that such show not tell, will begin to affect producers as much as buyers.
 You will appreciate that at the moment there is very little choice for shoppers, where mainstream manufacturers are not giving them the choice.

 HELP US LOBBY FOR A CHANGE IN THE LAW - OUR 7 POINT PLAN (SDG14)